Patient education: Nausea and vomiting in infants and children (Beyond the Basics)

 Newborns and young infants — It can be hard to tell if an infant is spitting up or vomiting because some infants reflux forcefully or in large amounts.
 Your child's doctor or nurse can help to determine the cause and if treatment is needed.

-Forceful vomiting in newborns can indicate a serious condition and always requires further evaluation.
-Potential causes of vomiting in newborns and young infants include a blockage or narrowing of the stomach (pyloric stenosis) or a blockage of the intestines (intestinal obstruction).
+In newborns and young infants (up to three months old), forceful vomiting can indicate a serious condition and always requires further evaluation.
+Potential causes of vomiting in these infants include a blockage or narrowing of the stomach (pyloric stenosis) or a blockage of the intestines (intestinal obstruction).

 Gastroenteritis can develop after eating contaminated food or putting a contaminated object (or hand) into the mouth.
 The viruses that commonly cause gastroenteritis are spread easily.
 Careful hygiene (especially hand washing) can prevent these infections from spreading.

 Less commonly, vomiting occurs after consuming improperly stored or prepared foods that contain bacteria or toxins; this is called food poisoning.
-(See "Patient information: Food poisoning (food-borne illness) (Beyond the Basics)".)
+(See "Patient education: Food poisoning (foodborne illness) (Beyond the Basics)".)

-Other illnesses can also cause vomiting in older infants and children, including gastroesophageal reflux, peptic ulcer disease, an intestinal blockage (obstruction), and others.
-(See "Patient information: Acid reflux (gastroesophageal reflux) in infants (Beyond the Basics)" and "Patient information: Acid reflux (gastroesophageal reflux disease) in children and adolescents (Beyond the Basics)".)
+Other illnesses can also cause vomiting in older infants and children, including gastroesophageal reflux, peptic ulcer disease, an intestinal blockage (obstruction), cyclic vomiting syndrome, respiratory and urinary tract infections, and others.
+(See "Patient education: Acid reflux (gastroesophageal reflux) in infants (Beyond the Basics)" and "Patient education: Acid reflux (gastroesophageal reflux disease) in children and adolescents (Beyond the Basics)".)

 Adolescents — Similar to children, the most common cause of nausea and vomiting in adolescents is infectious gastroenteritis.
 Vomiting usually resolves within 24 to 48 hours in an adolescent with gastroenteritis.